 - How is DNA replication in prokaryotes and eukaryotes similar?

 - What are some differences between prokaryotic and eukaryotic replication?

 - What are some of the features of a eukaryotic ARS element?

 A multi-subunit protein complex called the prereplication complex (preRC) assembles on ARS elements and initiates DNA replication in eukaryotes (see figure 6.11).
 The preRC contains the following protein components:

 - The origin recognition complex (ORC).
-ORC is a multi-subunit protein complex that binds directly to the ARS consensus sequence within the ARS element.
+ORC is a protein complex that binds directly to the ARS consensus sequence within each ARS element.

 - Regulatory proteins.
 Two regulatory proteins called cdc6 and cdt1 bind to ORC and function to inhibit the initiation of DNA replication during the G1, G2, and M phases of the cell cycle.
 That way the initiation of DNA replication is tightly controlled; replication of the DNA is expected to occur only in the synthesis (S) phase of the cell cycle.
 During S phase, cdc6 and cdt1 are phosphorylated by cellular kinases, causing cdc6, cdt1, and ORC to be released from the ARS element.
 DNA replication is then initiated.

 - MCM helicase.
-Once replication is initiated by the release of cdc6, cdt1, and ORC, the MCM helicases catalyze the separation of the two parental DNA strands forming two replication forks.
-MCM helicase cleaves ATP to form a replication fork.
+Once DNA replication is initiated by the release of cdc6, cdt1, and ORC, the MCM helicases catalyze the separation of the two parental DNA strands forming two replication forks.
+MCM helicases cleave ATP to form replication forks.